 How Much Does Youth Hockey Cost in California?

-California's hockey scene has exploded since the Ducks and Sharks arrived, but limited rink availability means ice time costs $400-$600 per hour — the highest in North America.
-Families in the Bay Area and Southern California pay a premium that hockey families in the Midwest would find shocking.
+California's hockey scene has grown rapidly since the Ducks and Sharks arrived, but limited rink availability means ice time costs $400-$600 per hour, the highest in North America.
+Families in the Bay Area and Southern California pay a premium that's significantly higher than what hockey families in the Midwest spend.

 Season Cost by Level